-You could vacation in County Wicklow Ireland for weeks and never see it all.
-From a monastic site dating back to the 6th century to the Hollywood of Europe, County Wicklow has something for everyone.
+From a monastic site dating back to the 6th century to the Hollywood of Europe, this gorgeous county bordering the Irish Sea in Ireland has something for everyone.

 Pack your walking shoes and get ready to explore one of the most beautiful destinations on earth.